mikejoh12/match-time/README.md

 Email confirmation and password reset via email link is implemented.

 ## Status
-The project is deployed as a demo at https://matchtime.herokuapp.com/
+The project is no longer deployed.

 ### Technologies used
 The main stack is Postgres, Express, React and Node.js.
 Passport, jsonwebtoken, and bcrypt are used for authentication/authorization.